 - All contractual services must be obtained through a procurement method.
 Verification of this method must be supplied upon completion of the contract.
 Information about the procurement process can be found here.

-- All consultant and contractual services shall be supported by written contracts signed by all parties stating the services to be performed, rate of compensation, and length of time over which the services will be provided.
+- All consultants and contractual services shall be supported by written contracts signed by all parties stating the services to be performed, rate of compensation, and length of time over which the services will be provided.

 - A copy of all written contracts for contractual or consultant services shall be attached in IntelliGrants to the grant file upon their ratification.